instaboi/gesture_classification/README.md

 And more to follow in the future...

-It would be a sequence of image frames at 30-60 fps.
+The training data will be a sequence of image frames at 30-60 fps.